Mastering Capacity Requirement Planning (CRP): Essential Strategies for Professional Services

 How is Capacity Measured in the Service Sector?

 One of the key agency metrics to view the results of your capacity planning strategy is the utilization rate.
 It’s the metric that shows the amount of time spent working on client-facing tasks vs its maximum capacity.
-Tools with time tracking capabilites can help with that.
+Time tracking software for professional services can help with that.

 TRACK YOUR AGENCY’S UTILIZATION RATE ACROSS VARIOUS METRICS WITH PRODUCTIVE